 Marketo’s core expertise is Marketing Automation, a software category it pioneered along with Eloqua, Pardot, Hubspot, Adobe and now 208 additional vendors and counting.
 Marketo still holds a solid market share, especially on the West Coast, especially in Tech companies.
-For analysts and executives who love data, Marketing Automation platforms offer an attractive perspective besides operations: they capture large amounts of information on the individuals who comprise customer and prospect organizations, from the details of the websites and other assets they consume, to the forms they populate, the emails they receive, open, forward and many more indicators.
-Marketing Analytics are a fast growing field part of the sprawling Martech industry, necessary to allocate Marketing resource and improve performance.
-Alas, Analytics with Marketo have been mostly a tantalizing promise until June 2017.
-If all this data is indeed stored on the Marketo instance, users who stay within the Marketo interface can query the Lead database only, and NOT their Activities DB, that is the details of the transactions in time stamped sequences of identified individuals.
-The analyst willing to go beyond those restrictions was left with two options: either invest in the Marketo costly analytics upsell solution (no blending of external data allowed!), or leverage the APIs to get the data his organization owns, out to a serious analytics platform of choice.
+For analysts and executives who love data, Marketing Automation platforms similar to that of the intelligence platform you can find on the likes of Singular, offer an attractive perspective besides operations.
+They capture large amounts of information on the individuals who comprise customer and prospect organizations.
+From the details of the websites and other assets they consume, to the forms they popula as the emails they receive, open, forwen, Ula For morccor. cs, self-serve analysis.
+Additionally, Marketing Analytics are a fast growing field part of the Marketo costly analytics upsell solution (no blending of external data allowed!), or leverage the APIs to get the data his organization owns, out to a serious analytics platform of choice.

 Marketo has been offering access to the data generated in those databases through a SOAP API, then a REST API, better suited to extract volumes of transactions.
 The current version of the Marketo connectors supplied out of the box by Alteryx, as of V11, and I believe by Tableau as well, are still using those transactional REST APIs, which are really meant by Marketo to be used to sync with a CRM, and not for analytics.
 As a result, as I mentioned in the comments for my previous post on Marketo APIs, the traditional REST APIs have been gradually stripped over 2016 of the capabilities to extract any decent volume of data at once.
 So far, most users of those APIs and connectors willing to extract more than a handful of records per session have been facing a dreaded series of errors: